 The Cholas controlled peninsular India which extended until present day Malaysia and the chola emperor Suryavarman built Angkor in the 12th century.

-Angkor is a collection of about 72 temples, more are being excavated as we speak and the main sights that can be visited by tourists are Angkor Wat (the main temple), Bayon, Ta Prohm.
+Angkor is a collection of about 72 temples, more are being excavated as you read this and the main sights that can be visited by tourists are Angkor Wat (the main temple), Bayon, Ta Prohm.
 Kh Ker, Prea Khan, Churning of the ocean of milk.

 The irony of ironies here is that King Suryavarman died in battle fighting against the Vietnamese and today, the entire temple has been leased out and controlled by a Vietnamese company.